Fall Seeding in New England Explained

 Lightweight Fiber Clay

 Great for indoors or out, lightweight fiber clay offers the gravitas of stone with the easy maneuverability of durable plastic.
-Fiber clay is freeze-tolerant, making it a good option for year-round use but keep in mind, using ice melt around them will corrode the finish.
-Keep them looking great by avoiding the base of the pot when using ice melt.
+Fiber clay is freeze-tolerant, making it a good option for year-round use but it’s important to keep a few things in mind:

 Lightweight fiber clay, also known as fiber cement.